Norbit: Production

-After the success of Shrek, DreamWorks co-founder and CEO Jeffrey Katzenberg signed up Eddie Murphy to star in a live-action followup, and they were looking for the right film.
+After the success of Shrek, DreamWorks Pictures co-founder and CEO Jeffrey Katzenberg signed up Eddie Murphy to star in a live-action follow-up, and they were looking for the right film.
 Norbit seemed like a good fit, a production in line with his tradition of playing multiple characters in a comedy as Murphy had done before with Coming to America and The Nutty Professor.
-DreamWorks production president Adam Goodman brought the script to Brian Robbins and he was excited about the prospect of working with Eddie Murphy.
-Norbit was the first of three films where director Brian Robbins and Eddie Murphy worked together; the other two would be Meet Dave and A Thousand Words.
+DreamWorks production president Adam Goodman brought the script to director Brian Robbins and he was excited about the prospect of working with Murphy.
+Norbit was the first of three films where Robbins and Murphy worked together; the other two would be Meet Dave and A Thousand Words.
 Murphy wrote the story after going on the Internet to see videos "where really large women, African-American women, would beat up their tiny husbands", a concept which he found hilarious.
 Although Norbit was always intended to be a comedy, early drafts of the script were much darker.
-According to Thandie Newton, during filming, the stand-ins were very convincing, and she frequently filmed scenes with them instead of Murphy.
+According to Thandiwe Newton, during filming, the stand-ins were very convincing, and she frequently filmed scenes with them instead of Murphy.

 The various prosthetic makeups, bodysuits, and wigs were created by Rick Baker and his company Cinovation.
 Baker praised Murphy saying "He really makes the stuff come to life, and he never complains.
 When we did 'The Nutty Professor' [...], he spent 80-odd days in the makeup chair.
 As much as I love makeup, even I would have been complaining by the end, but Eddie didn't."

-Rick Baker wanted to work from a real life model and auditioned over a hundred extra large ladies, all with the necessary proportions.
+Baker wanted to work from a real life model and auditioned over a hundred extra large ladies, all with the necessary proportions.
 The model also needed to be able to dance.
 After several rounds of auditions, one lady was chosen as the life model for Rasputia and a foam latex suit was created based on her measurements.
 The suit's surface was painted with silicone to make it look like skin.
 Silicone was also used to make matching gloves.
 The shape of Murphy's face was changed using foam latex and pieces of silicone, which were then painted over in various tones of red, brown and yellow to create realistic looking skin tone.
 A body double was used for some scenes, particularly the water park.
 Murphy with his face in makeup as Rasputia performed against green screen and his head was digitally composited onto the body double.